MihaMarkic/Righthand.MessageBus/README.md

     {
         using (IDispatcher dispatcher = new Dispatcher())
         {
-            using (dispatcher.Subscribe<string>(null, AnyKeyMessageReceived)) // will receive any message with string type regardless of the key using (dispatcher.Subscribe<string>("some_key", KeyMessageReceived)) // will receive any message with string type where the key is the same
+            using (dispatcher.Subscribe<string>(AnyKeyMessageReceived)) // will receive any message with string type regardless of the key using (dispatcher.Subscribe<string, string>("some_key", KeyMessageReceived)) // will receive any message with string type where the key is the same
             {
-                dispatcher.Dispatch(null, "A message without key");
+                dispatcher.Dispatch("A message without key");
                 dispatcher.Dispatch("some_key", "A message with key");
             }
-            dispatcher.Dispatch(null, "After subscribers disposed, a message without key"); // won't receive this message since subscribers have been disposed
+            dispatcher.Dispatch("After subscribers disposed, a message without key"); // won't receive this message since subscribers have been disposed
         }
         Console.WriteLine("Press ENTER to exit");
         Console.ReadLine();
     }

-    static void AnyKeyMessageReceived(string key, string content)
+    static void AnyKeyMessageReceived(object key, string content)
     {
         Console.WriteLine($"[no key required] Got message '{content}' with key '{key}'");
     }